FETI-DP for the three-dimensional Virtual Element Method: Domain decomposition for the Virtual Element Method

-denote the set of indices pointing to nodes on the boundary of $\Omega^\ell$.
-We let $\mathcal{X}$ and $\Xl$ denote, respectively, the set of indices of cross-points (vertices of the subdomain decomposition) and of the vertices of the subdomain $\Omega^\ell$
+denote the set of indices of those degrees of freedom supported on $\bar E$ and $\bar F$.
+Moreover, we let $\cW$ be the set of indices of those degrees of freedom that are, respectively, supported on the wirebasket $\wirebasket$,